Latest update: 2020-04-15 17:20:37

 In the event that the profession is not regulated, either in the course of the activity or in the context of training, in the country in which the professional is legally established, he must have carried out this activity for at least one year, in the course of the ten years before the benefit, in one or more EU Member States.

 Where there are substantial differences between the professional qualification of the national and the training required in France, the competent CMA may require that the person concerned submit to an aptitude test.

 c.
-EU or EEA nationals: for a permanent exercise (Free Establishment)
+EU or EEA nationals: for a permanent exercise (Freedom of establishment)

 In order to carry out fishmonger activity in France on a permanent basis, the EU or EEA national must meet one of the following conditions: